outandbackoutdoor/colorimetry/colorimetry/resources/README.md

 `color_hsluv_grids`

-Display one ANSI grid with all S and all L for every hue.
+Step through hues at even intervals and display one ANSI grid with all S and all L for that hue.
 This supports investigating matches and nearby colors.

 # Screenshots